 The Dojo also teaches weapons which includes bo (staff), sai (dagger with two prongs), and tonfa (T-baton).

 The student curriculum by class/belt is shown below and includes a combination of the above topics based on the belt level.
 The curriculum is also displayed at the Dojo on the subjects boards wall.
 Subjects manuals and various Martial Arts books can be found in the Dojo book cart and can be signed out for up to two weeks.
 Jack Shihan has prepared 7 excellent Home Training Guides.
 Click here to view the Guides.
+Videos and pictorial sequences of many subjects are available on the Dojo Members-only password protected page.
+The password can be found on page 3 of the Student Record of Promotions booklet.

-Testing is held at the end of each session.
-Minimum training time between testing is 3 months (1 session) for white belts and 6 months (2 sessions) for green/brown belts.
 Students considered ready for testing will be informed one to two weeks before the test date.
 Testing eligibility requirements are: